KoenKruk/MoreLikeMinecraft/README.md

 # MoreLikeMinecraft
 The classic 16x16 Minecraft textures we all know.

 Trying to implement some Minecraft textures in Minetest... this is my first texture pack so I don't know if it will work properly.
+But is sure seems to!

 **What is changed:**
 --